Cerulean: History

 Cobalt stannate pigment was first synthesized in 1789 by the Swiss chemist Albrecht Höpfner by heating roasted cobalt and tin oxides together.
 Subsequently, there was limited German production under the name of Cölinblau.
 It was generally known as Höpfner blue from the late eighteenth century until the middle of the nineteenth century.

 In the late 1850s, art suppliers begin referring to the pigment as "ceruleum" blue.
 The London Times of 28 December 1859 had an advertisement for "Caeruleum, a new permanent color prepared for the use of artists."
 Ure's Dictionary of Arts from 1875 describes the pigment as "Caeruleum ... consisting of stannate of protoxide of cobalt, mixed with stannic acid and sulphate of lime."
 Cerulean was also referred to as coeurleum, cerulium, bleu céleste (celestial blue).
 Other nineteenth century English pigment names included "ceruleum blue" and "corruleum blue".
 By 1935, Max Doerner referred to the pigment as cerulean, as do most modern sources, though ceruleum is still used.

 Some sources claim that cerulean blue was first marketed in the United Kingdom by colourman George Rowney, as "coeruleum" in the early 1860s.
 However, the British firm of Roberson was buying "Blue No. 58 (Cerulium)" from a German firm of Frauenknecht and Stotz prior to Rowney.
 Cerulean blue was only available as a watercolor in the 1860s and was not widely adopted until the 1870s when it was used in oil paint.
 It was popular with artists including Claude Monet, Paul Signac, and Picasso.
 Van Gogh created his own approximation of cerulean blue using a mixture of cobalt blue, cadmium yellow, and white.

+In popular culture

+An iconic scene in the film The Devil Wears Prada depicts Miranda Priestly (Meryl Streep) explaining the influence of the fashion industry on consumer choices of colors.
+In the monologue, she dissects Andrea Sachs's (Anne Hathaway) seemingly ordinary blue sweater, highlighting its "cerulean" color.
+The sequence, often referred to as the "cerulean sweater speech", is widely cited as an illustration of how fashion trends move from the runway to the mass market.Cerulean was named the first-ever Pantone Color of the Year, chosen for the year 2000.